-“I applaud the Board for sending this unequivocal statement to our diverse community,” said Superintendent José L. Banda, himself the son of immigrant field workers.
+“I applaud the Board for sending this unequivocal statement to our diverse community,” said Superintendent José L. Banda.
 “I also want to thank all our teachers, principals and staff who advocated for the resolution’s passage.”

-The resolution was supported by the Sacramento City Teachers Association and members of the Council on American Islamic Relations, La Familia and the Black Parallel School Board.
+The resolution was supported by the Sacramento City Teachers Association, the Council on American Islamic Relations, La Familia and the Black Parallel School Board.

 More than 30 speakers lined up at Thursday’s Board meeting to express support for the resolution.
 Many spoke passionately about their own immigrant experiences and urged passage of the initiative to send a strong message to families worried about the future.